ando-hub/MSA_Pretrain/README.md

 pip install -r requirements
 ```
 2. Run setup scripts

-Please edit the scripts to set CMU-MOSI/CMU-MOSEI root path before running if you have these corpora.
+Please edit `[cmumosi|cmumosei] dataset path` in the scripts before running if you have CMU-MOSI/CMU-MOSEI data.
 ```
 ./setup_cmumosi.sh
 ./setup_cmumosei.sh
 ```

-3. Run training scripts
+3. Run training script
 ```
 ./train.sh
 ```

 ## Paper
-Please cite our paper if you find our work useful for your research:
+Please cite the following paper if you find our work is useful in your research:

 ```
 @inproceedings{ando2022MSA_UEGD,